aws/sagemaker-mxnet-inference-toolkit/README.rst

 Local integration tests use the following pytest arguments:

 - ``docker-base-name``: the Docker image's repository.
-Defaults to 'preprod-mxnet'.
+Defaults to 'preprod-mxnet-serving'.
 - ``framework-version``: the MXNet version.
 Defaults to the latest supported version.
 - ``py-version``: the Python version.
 Defaults to '3'.
 - ``processor``: CPU or GPU.
 Defaults to 'cpu'.